 The weather is getting cool, nights are getting darker, life is moving a little bit slower, and things are winding down in your summer garden.
 But perhaps you don’t want to give up gardening just yet.
 Heck the weather is perfect for outdoor enjoyment right?
 There are still some gardening tips and strategies that you can employ to get you back outside and some dirt under your fingernails.
 You can add some color and life to your garden, and prepare it for winter.
 Depending on where you live, fall can be a very busy time in the garden.
 Here are some ideas:

 Fall is a beautiful and colorful season, and you can add some of that color to your garden this time of year.
 Chrysanthemums (mums) come in a variety of yellows, bronzes, reds, and purples and they are a very popular flower this time of year so you shouldn’t have any trouble finding them at your local nursery.
-It’s worth noting, however, that mums will return each year – they’re perennials.
-So take that into consideration as you decide on their placement in your garden.

 Get the Weeds Before They Seed